-The Chinese government has recognized the growing number of golf vehicles causing traffic jams on city streets, and it has recently taken action to regulate them.
-This has not been viewed favorably by Chinese auto manufacturers because it could legitimize the golf vehicle industry.
+The Chinese government has recognized the growing number of golf vehicles causing traffic jams on city streets.
+And it has recently taken action to regulate them.
+This has not been viewed favourably by Chinese auto manufacturers because it could legitimize the golf vehicle industry.
 Low-speed electric vehicles (LEVs), as they are also known, have taken over China in a big way, and environmentalists are heralding the situation as a victory for alternative transportation.

 China Drafting LEV Regulations

-News has come out of China that the government is drafting rules for LEVs, which have otherwise been unregulated throughout the nation.
+News has come out of China that the government is drafting rules for LEVs.
+These vehicles have otherwise been unregulated throughout the nation.
 According to Miao Wei, China’s minister of industry and information technology, LEVs may soon be classified as motorcycles for legal purposes.

 Nearly all of the larger cities in China have enacted strict regulations concerning the ownership of motorcycles and their use on public streets.
 However, LEVs with maximum speeds of 70 kmh or less do not currently have to be registered.
 In addition, these golf vehicles do not have to be crash tested or meet safety standards.